Flights suspended at Luton as high temperatures cause runway defect

 “We would like to apologise for the inconvenience caused.”

-Nine incoming passenger flights have so far been diverted – mainly to nearby Stansted.
+At least 14 incoming passenger flights have so far been diverted – mainly to nearby Stansted.
 They include Ryanair flights from Athens, Zante and Las Palmas, easyJet from Catania and Tui from Skiathos.

 Gatwick was the diversion destination for an easyJet flight from Marrakech and Wizz Air arrivals from Budapest and Tirana.